Announcing the Next Session of Our Training Program for the Certification of Reform Mohalim is Scheduled to Begin February 2018

 An exciting new educational program is being offered starting February 2018 to train men and women interested in becoming a mohel or mohelet.
 This is a tremendous opportunity to help young families and communities welcome a newborn into the covenant of Judaism.

 This weekly class is held online, using live video conferencing.
 The course is taught by distinguished faculty consisting of rabbis and mohalim, and leads to certification by the Berit Mila Board of Reform Judaism.
-The next course will meet for 12 weekly 2-hour sessions on successive Thursdays, beginning Feb.
-16, 2017 5 pm PT/8 pm ET.
+The next course will meet for 12 weekly 2-hour sessions, 5 pm PT/8 pm ET, day to be determined.

 Request an application today!
 Contact Helene Seifer - email@example.com.

 Jewish medical professionals who have a desire to serve as a mohel/et are encouraged to apply to the program.
 Courses are held online via video-conferencing for 12-14 weeks, usually one weekday evening per week.
 They will be held at a time when interested participants from a variety of time zones might easily join the course.
 In general, the course is offered every two years.

 Eligibility of all applicants is verified prior to signing up for a course, so we encourage applications to be submitted as soon as possible upon deciding to apply to the program.
 Eligible applicants include:

 Medical Professionals who are proficient in and actively performing circumcisions and have current and active insurance.

 To request an application to the program, contact:

 Rabbi Julie Pelc Adler

 When submitting the completed Application form, be sure to include the following required supporting elements: